NicolasNesi/PHYLOTRANSPIP/README.md

  - create partition files (raxml format) for iqtree: per gene, per gene and codon position
  - option to run only mitochondrion step
  - QC matrix for Positive Selection Tests (internal STOP), recombination etc...
- - Complete README.md to do on final version
+ - Detailed README.md to do on final version